Let’s face it: a lot of people have problems with setting their advertising budget. Even more, people struggle with their digital marketing budget.

 The numbers from your financials will now help.
 How big is your disposable income?
 The next thing that matters is in which industry you are in.

-This is an average digital marketing spend by industry:
+This is the average digital marketing spend by industry:

 According to most studies, the average product and service businesses spend around 10-15% of that income on marketing.
 On the other hand, SaaS companies take it to the next level with averages around 35+%.